ryunp/js-closure-abuse/README.md

     0.1ms 33.00% insertAdjacentHTML  @ main.js:14 // el.insertAdjacentHTML("beforeend", html);
     0.2ms 100.0% Test.show           @ main.js:11 // Test.prototype.show = function(el, data){

 This is beautiful.
 There is no closure wrappers around anything.
 Just a single functor returned from bind() set as the callback in setTimeout.
 Context, and arguments are preserved inside the functor's scope, all packaged up, waiting to be called.
 Sexy.
 As.
-F*#@.
+F%#@.

 ####Conclusion
 The time taken to create and execute a bound function is fractions of a millisecond.
 There is no noticable difference on this scale, but large applications misusing closures can add up.